jlacko/RCzechia/cran-comments.md

 There was 1 NOTE:

 * checking installed package size ...
-NOTE installed size is 57.4Mb sub-directories of 1Mb or more:
+NOTE installed size is 57.3Mb sub-directories of 1Mb or more: data  57.2Mb

 This is a data package; size can not really be helped given the level of spatial detail included.
 The 50+ MB size is explained in readme and should be acceptable to the target user group.